rclement/meeblip-controller/README.md

 Currently supported features:

 - Platforms: MacOS, Windows
-- Plug-in format: VST2, VST3, AudioUnit
+- Plug-in formats: VST2, VST3, AudioUnit
-- Access to "hidden" (MIDI only) parameters
+- Access to "hidden" (MIDI only) parameters of the synthesizer
-- Synth parameters exported at host level for real-time and offline automations
+- Synthesizer parameters exported at host level for real-time and offline automations
 - Full-blown preset system